ladybug-tools/dragonfly-primer/text/components/Separate_Top_Bottom.md

 Separate the top and bottom floors of a Building into unique Stories with a multiplier of 1 and automatically assign the first story Room2Ds to have a ground contact floor and the top story Room2Ds to have an outdoor-exposed roof.

-This is particularly helpful when using to_honeybee workflows with multipliers but one wants to account for the heat exchange of the top or bottom floors with the gound or outdoors.
+This is particularly helpful when trying to account for the heat exchange of the top or bottom floors with the gound or outdoors.

 #### Inputs
 * ##### buildings [Required]
 Dragonfly Building objects which will have their top and bottom stories separated into unique ones with a multiplier of 1.
+This can also be an entire Dragonfly Model.
+* ##### sep_mid
+Boolean to note whether all mid-level Stories with non-unity multipliers should be separated into two or three Stories.
+This means that the top of each unique story will have outdoor-exposed roofs when no Room2Ds are sensed above a given room.
+(Default: False).

 #### Outputs
 * ##### buildings